-A regular STS machine will have six points of disconnection from the boom: the electrical pigtail on the right hand side of the machine (fig. 61-1), three hydraulic disconnections on the left hand side of the machine (fig. 61-2), the rear wheel nozzle (solution) on the right side (fig. 61-3, item 1), and the main solution disconnect on the right side of the machine above the front wheel (fig. 61-4).
+A regular STS machine will have six points of disconnection from the boom: the electrical pigtail on the right hand side of the machine (fig. 61-1), three hydraulic disconnections on the left hand side of the machine (fig. 61-2), the rear wheel nozzle (solution) on the right side (fig. 61-3, item 1), and the main solution disconnect on the right side of the machine, above the front wheel (fig. 61-4).
 If you have the foamer option, there are two hoses near the electrical pigtail to disconnect (fig. 61-3, item 2).
-The foamer hoses may be plugged together to prevent leaking or contamination.

 Remember to use the caps that are provided for the hoses.
 If there is not a cap, cover the opening with a plastic bag secured with tape until you can get a replacement cap from Hagie Customer Service.
-(See Parts Manual)
+(See Parts Manual).
+Or you may connect same system hoses together to prevent leakage.
+DO NOT attempt to cross connect the systems!